Tokyo 7th Sisters

-Tokyo 7th Sisters (Tokyo 7th シスターズ) is a Japanese idol raising simulation and rhythm game released for iOS and Android in February 2014, developed and published by Donuts Co.
+Tokyo 7th Sisters (Japanese: 東京 7th シスターズ) is a Japanese idol raising simulation and rhythm game released for iOS and Android in February 2014, developed and published by Donuts Co.
 Ltd. with music produced and published under record label Victor Entertainment.
 The game has a story mode (called Scout in-game) in which players search for idol cards while progressing through the story, and a battle mode in which players battle other players or certain in-game characters using their idol cards.

-A 77-minute anime film adaptation by LandQ studios titled Tokyo 7th Sisters: Bokura wa Aozora ni Naru was scheduled to air in summer 2020, but has been delayed to February 26, 2021, due to the COVID-19 pandemic.
+A 77-minute anime film adaptation by LandQ Studios titled Tokyo 7th Sisters: Bokura wa Aozora ni Naru was scheduled to air in summer 2020, but has been delayed to February 26, 2021, due to the COVID-19 pandemic.

+On May 7, 2026, the game was announced to end service on August 12, 2026.
+An offline version would be available later.

 Story

 The story centers on new generation idols from the studio 777, referred to as Nanastar, which suddenly disbanded in 2032.
 Two years later, in 2034, the player is appointed head of Tokyo's new idol studio Nanastar, recruiting different girls to be trainees by collecting and leveling collectible cards.
 The cast of characters includes more than 50 fully-voiced, unique idols from different backgrounds.
 Nonetheless, the city persists in thinking that idols belong to a bygone era, and Nanastar is not an exception.